 Systems & Strategic Philosophy

-This page explains that foundation.
+This page sets out that foundation.

 Systems Determine Outcomes